Conversations with Eric Sim

 By Julian Rocero and Soong Hung Hao

-From helping his father sell prawn noodles at the hawker centre to scaling the peaks of investment banking as a Managing Director at UBS, Mr Eric Sim unveils networking tips he has picked up, and provides insights on advancing one’s career.
+From helping his father sell prawn noodles at the hawker centre to scaling the peaks of investment banking as a Managing Director (MD) at UBS, Mr Eric Sim unveils networking tips he has picked up, and provides insights on advancing one’s career.
 Sim founded Institute of Life with the mission of helping young professionals achieve success at work and in life.
 Among his many achievements, he is a finance professor teaching at top universities around the world and boasts a massive following on LinkedIn.
 A newly minted author, his book ‘Small Actions’ gained rave reviews, and in May 2022, was nominated for the Business Book Awards in London.

 As Founder and Chief Trainer of Institute of Life (IOL), could you introduce yourself and describe your typical work day?